 O:O stands for "othered others."
 This phrase recognizes black people who feel marginalized or even persecuted within the black community, the arts community, and the black arts community.
-This was a 2-day festival of all mediums.
+This was the 5th annual 2-day festival of all mediums.
 A celebration of radical Black joy!

 2018 O:O Our Black Arts Festival